echeran/smile-of-murugan/webbook/chapter19.md

-to the number of modern-oriented, critical journals was the quarterly *Naṭai* (G. Krishnaswamy, Salem), the eight or nine issues of which were of a high critical level, and the monthly of the "angry young men”, *Kacaṭatapara* (Madras).
+to the number of modern-oriented, critical journals was the quarterly *Naṭai* (G. Krishnaswamy, Salem), the eight or nine issues of which were of a high critical level, and the monthly of the "angry young men”, *Kacaṭatapaṟa* (Madras).

 However, the best known and the most widely read is still accepted as the best; the immediately successful as the truly good.
-Hence, e.g., the novels of Akilan are recommended as outstanding literature, which they certainly are not-they just make entertaining, sometimes interesting though sentimental reading.
-On the other hand, any treatise on an old text like the *Tirukkura!* or the *Rāmāyaṇa,* any thin, dilute, and very familiar rhapsody on the *Cilappati kāram* or the *bhaktas* are considered, too, great literature.
+Hence, e.g., the novels of Akilaṉ are recommended as outstanding literature, which they certainly are not—they just make entertaining, sometimes interesting though sentimental reading.
+On the other hand, any treatise on an old text like the *Tirukkuraḷ* or the *Rāmāyaṇa,* any thin, dilute, and very familiar rhapsody on the *Cilappatikāram* or the *bhaktas* are considered, too, great literature.

 In a vague sense, almost all Tamil writing of the pre-Independence